Kreidl/jenkinstest/README.md

-The Repo uses these branches:
+The Repo uses these branches (each branch have its own Jenkinsfile):
-* production --> creates docker container and Runs production code (last step)
+* production (Jenkinsfile_Production) --> creates docker container and Runs production code (last step)
-* integration --> get merges from unittesting do securitytesting and merge code into production
+* integration (Jenkinsfile_Security) --> get merges from unittesting do securitytesting and merge code into production
-* unittesting and then merge automatically into integration
+* unittesting (Jenkinsfile_Testing) --> unittesting and then merge automatically into integration

 For merge you need to add the Git credentials in the credentials with the variablename defined in the merging stage of testing